mariavaghani/Recommendations_with_IBM/README.md

 - Tokenize function to tokenize the title of each article
 - Created df_to_analyze to combine all the articles available on the platform, whether or not any user interacted with the article
 - Find similar articles function uses the output vector of tfidf class to determine which articles are the most similar to the article in question
+- Function that performs content recommendations
+- Function that combines all the recommendations above and lets user choose what kind of recommendations they want to get

-V. Matrix Factorization
+### V. Matrix Factorization
-Finally, we will complete a machine learning approach to building recommendations.
-Using the user-item interactions, we will build out a matrix decomposition.
-Using the decomposition, we will get an idea of how well we can predict new articles an individual might interact with.
-We will finally discuss which methods we might use moving forward, and how we might test how well our recommendations are working for engaging users.
+Finally, we completed a machine learning approach to building recommendations.
+Using the user-item interactions, we built out a matrix decomposition.
+Using the decomposition, we got an idea of how well we can predict new articles an individual might interact with.
+We finally discussed which methods we might use moving forward, and how we might test how well our recommendations are working for engaging users.
+-Number of Latent Features and train-test accuracy analysis -FunkSVD function and predictions

+## Files
+- Recommendations_with_IBM.ipynb: Project submission recommendation notebook
+- Recommendations_with_IBM.html: The above notebook in html format.
+- README.md -
+- project_tests.py - tests provided by Udacity
+- top_10.p - pickle provided by Udacity
+- top_20.p - pickle provided by Udacity
+- top_5.p - pickle provided by Udacity
+- user_item_matrix.p - pickle provided by Udacity
+- data/articles_community.csv - project dataset provided by Udacity
+- user-item-interactions.csv - project dataset provided by Udacity

+## Acknowledgements
+I wish to thank IBM Watson Studio platform for dataset, and thank Udacity for advice and review.